 Do you remember playing games in gym class during elementary school?
 Everyone lined up and the team captains chose people, one by one, for their teams.
-Everyone secretly wanted to be chosen first, or even in the top ten, but sometimes you had to stand there and watch as everyone else’s names were called but yours.
+Everyone secretly wanted to be chosen first, or even in the top 10, but sometimes you had to stand there and watch as everyone else’s names were called but yours.
 You cheered when your friends were chosen and hoped your name would be next… You wondered, “Why haven’t I been chosen yet?” and, “When will it be my turn?”
 You knew your name would be called eventually, but by which team?
 The successful one or the unsuccessful one?

 You’re probably wondering where I’m going with this.
 Everyone tries to relate or understand what infertility is like, and the best way I can explain it is that it’s like waiting for your turn to be chosen for a team, and you desperately want to be put on the successful one.
-For the record, I was decently athletic, so when it came to games and sports I was usually at least chosen in the middle.
-But in real life, when it came to babies and my dream of being a Momma, I had to wait.
+For the record, I was decently athletic.
+So, when it came to games and sports I was usually at least chosen in the middle.
+But in real life, when it came to babies and my dream of becoming a Momma, I had to wait.
 I had to wait, hope, beg, cry, and work to have my turn.

 No mom sees their little girl pretending to be Momma and stops her to say, “Now honey, there is a chance you won’t be able to have kids.”

 To the woman who has been touched by infertility, I hear you.